Vampyre: 1208: A Coterie Formed

 “Or pitied you,” Essilla said before she could stop herself.

-Beoden turned to look at her directly.
-Not with anger—just direct, unflinching assessment.
-"Pity doesn't prevent them from tearing through bone.
-Experience does."
+Beoden turned to her directly.
+Not with anger—just unflinching assessment.
+“Pity doesn’t stop them from tearing through bone.
+Experience does.”

 "I've traveled with armies, priests, and monsters," he continued, settling onto a fallen log that groaned under his weight.
-"You don't have to like each other.
-But if you don't trust each other, even marginally—this will be an exceptionally brief mission."
+His fingers absently tapped a rhythm on his knee as he spoke, hinting at a musicality that seemed at odds with his warrior's frame.
+“You don’t need to like one another.
+But if you can’t find a thread of trust, even the smallest one—then this mission will end before it begins.”

-Beoden fed the fire with practiced efficiency."So," he said, playing with his beard thoughtfully, "what brings a monster hunter, a shadow-touched thief, a Luna Sister, and..."
-He paused, studying Vaughn's elaborate setup.
-"What exactly are you, Lord Vaughn?"
+He fed the fire with practiced ease.
+“So,” he said, stroking his beard thoughtfully, “what brings a monster hunter, a shadow-touched thief, a Luna Sister, and…” His eyes lingered on Vaughn’s elaborate setup.
+“What exactly are you, Lord Vaughn?”

 “Royal Alchemist,” Vaughn replied stiffly, then caught himself.
 “Though I suppose titles matter little out here.”